Cradling in the snow

 Srinagar was engulfed in the local culture, warmth of the natives and sumptuous Kashmiri cuisines.
 We loved strolling through this city, shopping for crafts like silk and shawls! (yes, I bought a gorgeous pink phiran) The shikara rides, spectacular sunsets at the boulevard and the colourful aura are the unique selling points of this city.

-Driving time from Pahalgam: 3 hours (90kms)
+Driving time from Pahalgam to Srinagar: 3 hours (90kms)